-- vehicle loading / unloading - refuse collection - traffic accidents arising out of construction - maintenance and repair activities on or immediately adjacent to the road (road line painting, mowing roadside verges etc.) that involve vehicles on public roads. - injuries sustained by Council employees in a normal road traffic accident such as a collision.
+- vehicle loading / unloading - refuse collection - traffic accidents arising out of construction - maintenance and repair activities on or immediately adjacent to the road (road line painting, mowing roadside verges etc.) that involve vehicles on public roads. - Injuries sustained by Council/School employees in a normal road traffic accident such as a collision must be reported using the online accident reporting form.